 Montego Bay streets sanitised

-St James Street and Sam Sharpe Square in Montego Bay have been sanitised by the parish’s municipal authority as part of ongoing measures to combat the coronavirus (COVID-19).

-The exercise was carried out on June 28 in partnership with Caribbean Cement Company Limited and Premix Jamaica Limited.
+St James Street and Sam Sharpe Square in Montego Bay have been sanitised by the parish’s municipal authority as part of ongoing measures to combat COVID-19.
+The exercise was carried out on Sunday in partnership with Caribbean Cement Company Limited and Jamaica Pre-Mix Concrete Limited.

 Davis, who was addressing a press briefing that took place after the sanitisation exercise, encouraged residents of Montego Bay to keep the city clean.